-This volume introduces the cognition concepts of thinking and learning.
-These activities allow students to take on the role of both experimenter and subject while learning about cognition.
-Students will engage in activities that provide demonstrations of the thinking and conditioning process; both of which are essential to the study of psychology.
+This volume introduces the cognition concept of memory.
+These activities allow students to take on the role of both experimenter and subject while learning about memory.
+Students will engage in activities that demonstrate the basic functions of memory and the influence of different stimuli on recall.
 These psychology activities were created during the development of an experimental psychology course for a high school classroom.
 The suggestions provided in textbooks and other supplemental material did not offer the hands-on, experimental approach sought by the course instructor.
 As the class was to be taught in a school utilizing block scheduling (ninety and seventy-five minute classes), lessons that kept students active and interested while demonstrating the key components of psychology were developed.
 The classroom lessons and materials were used and refined over a two-year period during which four sections of the new psychology course were taught.